evedesignbio/evedesign-ui/src/pages/legal/privacy_policy.md

 Please read this Privacy Policy carefully as it will help you understand what we do with the information we collect.

-## 2. Information We Collect and How We Use It
+## 2. Personal Information We Collect and How We Use It

 We collect the following different types of personal information to provide and improve our Service to you:

-- Email address: Used for user identification by account registration and login, and to contact you in matters directly related to the Service, including but not limited to support, questions, and announcements
+- Email address: Used for user account registration and login, and to contact you in matters related to the Service, including but not limited to notifications, support, questions, and announcements
-- IP address, time and date of your visit: Used to monitor, distribute usage and to detect and prevent technical issues or misuse of our Service
+- IP address, time and date of your visit: Used to serve content, monitor and distribute usage and to detect and prevent technical issues or misuse of our Service

 ## 3. Legal Basis for Processing Personal Data Under GDPR